Giorgos Fillios

-Giorgos Fillios (Greek: Γιώργος Φίλλιος, born February 10, 2002) is a Greek professional basketball player for PAOK BC of the Greek Basketball League and the FIBA Europe Cup.
+Giorgos Fillios (Greek: Γιώργος Φίλλιος, born February 10, 2002) is a Greek professional basketball player for PAOK Thessaloniki of the Greek Basketball League (GBL) and EuroCup.
 He plays at the point guard and shooting guard positions.

 Professional career

 Fillios began his pro career in the Greek A2 Basket League with Iraklis Thessaloniki, in the 2018–19 season.
 The next year, he debuted in the Greek Basket League in a game against Ionikos Nikaias.

 On July 11, 2023, Fillios joined Aris Thessaloniki.

 On August 14, 2024, Fillios moved to AEK Athens.
 On December 3 of the same year, he was released from AEK and returned to Aris.
 On July 23, 2025, Fillios was waived by Aris.
 Three days later, he signed with local rivals PAOK.